 Lots of public transportation, not so much parking

-Most, if not all, European cities have excellent public transportation, which is reason enough to not need a rental car.
+Most European cities have excellent public transportation, which is reason enough to not need a rental car.
 But it also means there aren’t as many places to park your car because not as many people drive.
-There are also pedestrian areas in most cities, and these are usually the areas where you want to go sightseeing, so you’ll have to find a parking lot or deck a few blocks away from where you actually want to be.
-Trying to find parking for your rental car will take up precious time and, in most cases, cost you more money.
+There are also pedestrian areas in most cities, and these are usually the areas where you want to go sightseeing.
+You’ll have to find a parking lot or deck a few blocks away from where you actually want to be.
+Trying to find parking for your rental car will take up precious time and will often cost more money.
 Many hotels also charge for parking, adding yet another expense.

 When it might make sense to rent a car

 If you think you want to rent a car for your trip to Europe, take into consideration all the added costs.
-Even aside from the extra money you will spend, realize that there are many hassles and frustrations that come with renting a car in a foreign country.
+Aside from the extra money you will spend, realize that there are many hassles and frustrations with renting a car in a foreign country.
 In most situations, it just isn’t worth it.
 Europe has an excellent train system, and most cities have good public transportation.
-If renting a car does make more sense for you, include all the extra costs in your travel budget, and add extra time to your daily schedule.
+If renting a car makes more sense for you, include the extra costs in your travel budget, and add extra time to your daily schedule.